PhotoBiz, LLC Logo

 • Update images to reflect your current style and skill level.

-• Add alt text to your images to describe the image (optional)
+• (Optional) Add alt text to your images to describe what’s pictured.

 STEP THREE